SepehrCodeHarmony/Ubuntu-proxy-update-automation/README.md

 Environment="HTTPS_PROXY=http://10.125.248.113:7890"
 Environment="NO_PROXY=localhost,127.0.0.1,::1"
 ```
-**docker deomon is runnig before the user login, "systemd" so it apeats not to undrestans the env and expands it. so agin like the APT you have to hard write it in the file!**
+**docker deomon is runnig before the user login, "systemd" so it apears not to undrestans the env and expands it. so agin like the APT you have to hard write it in the file!**

 ## 6. /usr/local/bin/pupdate
-and for the final part we have the automaztion
+and for the final part we have the automation
 this is the bash script for it:

 ```bash